 - They have mobility impairments or a spinal cord injury.

 Helping patients get into and sustain a safer position for swallowing can significantly reduce the risk of aspiration in those with the highest risk.

 Signs and Symptoms of Aspiration Pneumonia

 When patients have impaired mobility, dysphagia, or breathing difficulties, medical personnel should always evaluate them for aspiration.
-Some signs and symptoms that increase the risk of dying from aspiration pneumonia include:
+Some signs and symptoms of aspiration pneumonia include: